Back to Blog

 Watch Out For Scams and Identity Theft

-It's important to know that Medicare will never call you unexpectedly to ask for your card number or request payment information.
-If you receive a suspicious message or call, do not share any personal details and hang up immediately.
-Instead, report the incident to Medicare or the Federal Trade Commission.
-For accurate and up-to-date information on how Medicare contacts beneficiaries, visit the official Social Security or Medicare websites.
-Staying informed is one of the best ways to protect yourself from identity theft.
+Scammers often pose as Medicare representatives in phone calls, emails, or text messages, trying to trick you into sharing your Medicare number or other personal information.
+Medicare will never call you unexpectedly to ask for your card number or request payment information.
+If you receive a suspicious message or call, do not share any personal details — hang up immediately and report the incident to Medicare or the Federal Trade Commission.
+For up-to-date information on how Medicare contacts beneficiaries, visit medicare.gov.

 Overview of Replacement Options